Repiping VS Perma-Liner

 What is Perma-Liner?

 Perma-Liner is a trenchless pipelining system.
 This state-of-the-art repair system offers the most cost-effective solution to repairing broken and damaged pipes and sewage lines.
-Perma-Liner’s system is able to restore buried pipelines to better than new conditions in a matter of a few hours (that’s right, just a few hours, not days).
+Perma-Liner’s system is able to restore buried pipelines to better than new conditions in less time than a traditional repipe.

 The best part?
 All of this can be done without digging up and destroying your landscape, asphalt, or excavating…meaning that it can potentially save you thousands of dollars.

 Cummings Plumbing Heating and Cooling continues to search for cost-effective ways to service our clients.
 We know and understand that you work hard for your money and believe that we should provide you with solutions that are going to exceed your expectations.